cloudmesh-community/book/chapters/cloud/datacenter.md

 ## Data Center Characteristics

-Next we identify a number of characteristics when looking at different data centers.
+Next, we identify several characteristics when looking at different data centers.

-* **Variation in Size**: Data centers range in size from small *edge* facilities to megascale or hyperscale filling large ware houses.
+* **Variation in Size**: Data centers range in size from small *edge* facilities to megascale or hyper scale filling large warehouses.

 * **Variation in cost per server**: Although many data centers standardize their components, specialized services may be offered not on